AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/introduction.md

 ## Benefits {#benefits}

 Data capture experiences are crucial for lead generation and enrollment, and the Adaptive Forms Core Components provide a powerful solution for creating forms that are optimized for data capture.
-Some of the reasons to use Core Components to create these expriences are:
+Some of the reasons to use Core Components to create these experiences are:

 *   **Customization**: Adaptive Forms Core Components allow developers to easily customize the appearance and behavior of form components, such as text fields, checkboxes, and drop-down menus, to meet specific requirements.